TDStrasser/KookaBlockly-Reference/docs/source/clock.rst

 Clock
 -----

-Clicking on the Clock category in the **KookaSuite** palette reveals the available blocks, as below.
+Clicking on the Clock category in the **KookaSuite** palette reveals the available blocks, as in :numref:`clkpalette`.
 Click and drag any of the required blocks to the **KookaBlockly** workspace and connect with other blocks to build a script that can use and/or set the time.

+.. _clkpalette:
 .. figure:: images/clock-palette.png
    :width: 600
    :align: center